Don Marco Rubs from Mac’s BBQ

 (4) Crazy Chicken

 The crazy curry mix is ideal for poultry with and without skin, white fish and much more.
-Stirred into yoghurt, it makes a fantastic tandoori style marinade.
+Stirred into yogurt, it makes a fantastic tandoori style marinade.

 I just used this rub by adding it to a food bag with a couple of chicken thighs.
 I left it to marinade for a couple of hours and then cooked indirect using the BBQ Vortex.